 Ettinger Law Firm, located on 125 Wolf Road in Albany, has been exclusively engaged in estate planning and elder law since 1991.
 For two decades, we have been working to help senior citizens to avoid probate proceedings; save legal fees; reduce or eliminate estate, capital gains and income taxes.
 Protecting our clients' assets from nursing home costs with Medicaid Planning or a Medicaid Asset Protection Trust is also one of our main areas of expertise.

 Find a free seminar on the “Four Pillars of Estate Planning” in the Capital District by clicking here.
-We also have an office in Saratoga Springs.
 As estate planners and elder law advocates, we address the following legal areas in our clients' estate plans:

 - Wills